 The Cruciferous Colcannon is a mash of cabbage, kale, cauliflower, and broccoli.
 It’s naturally gluten-free and soy-free.
 Make it oil-free by water sautéing instead of using the oil.
 It’s been delicious every way I’ve tried it.

+This recipe is from Hannah Kaminsky’s book Real Food, Real Fast.
 I got to know Hannah a few years ago on my Northwest tour.
 She joined in half way and we quickly became friends.
-Of course, sharing a room in a creepy hotel brings people together fast.
+Of course, sharing a room in a odd hotel brings people together fast.